 by Sonali Sinha

-With the introduction of the three language policy under the National Education Policy, 2020 the whole nation and some political parties are stirred.
+With the introduction of the three language formula in the Indian Education system , the whole nation and some political parties are stirred.
 While some are opposing it, on the other hand, some are referring to it as a great move towards the propagation of the regional or a national language.
 The three-language policy accentuated the use of a national language or a regional language as a medium of instruction till Class 5 of the child.
 The policy calls for schools to provide the option of studying three languages at the school level out of which two will be indigenous languages.

 A Brief History of Language Politics in India